 - Adobe Photoshop files can be opened directly from Premiere Pro to be edited in Photoshop.
 Any changes will immediately be updated when the Photoshop file is saved and focus returns to Premiere Pro.

 - Adobe Story, OnLocation and Prelude

-- The Premiere Pro workflow takes advantage of metadata in the script of a video production.
+- The Premiere Pro workflow takes advantage of metadata in the script of video production.
 The script is created in or brought into Adobe Story, then passed to Adobe OnLocation to capture footage and attach any relevant metadata from the script to that footage.
 Finally, in Premiere Pro, speech recognition can match the audio to the dialogue from the script in the metadata.
-Clips can be searched based on their dialogue in Premiere Pro, and can be sent to Adobe Encore to make searchable web DVDs.
+Clips can be searched based on their dialogue in Premiere Pro and can be sent to Adobe Encore to make searchable web DVDs.
 Adobe Prelude replaces OnLocation in CS6 and above.

 - After Effects

 - Through Adobe Dynamic Link, compositions from Adobe After Effects may be imported and played back directly on the Premiere Pro timeline.
 The After Effects composition can be modified, and after switching back to Premiere Pro, the clip will update with the changes.
 Likewise, Premiere Pro projects can be imported into After Effects.
 Clips can be copied between the two applications while preserving clip attributes.
 Premiere Pro also supports many After Effects plug-ins.